purnur-schneider/purnur-schneider.github.io/docs/research1.md

 ### What keeps me up...

-- Early in the COVID pandemic, I used the Bayes theorem to assess the probabilites of succumbing to the disease, conditional on the infected person's gender.
+- Early in the COVID pandemic, I used the Bayes theorem to assess the likelihood of succumbing to the disease, conditional on the infected person's gender.

 ["Bayes Theorem applied to predict conditional mortality rates", Apr.2020](webdocs/BayesTheoremandCOVID.pdf)